dkozar/raycast-dom/README.md

 ## Raycast Prerequisites: ##

-1. Decoration
-   Each *interactive* element in the application should be decorated with unique ID or className.
+1. Decoration: Each *interactive* element in the application should be decorated with unique ID or className.
    This requires a bit of discipline.
 I suggest keeping ID prefixes as constants accessible by both rendering classes and Emitter subscribers.

 # Raycast pros and cons #

 ## Pros: ##

-1. When component is detached from parent document, the *isAttached()* method of Ray returns false.
+1. When component is detached from parent document, the *isAttached* method of Ray returns false.
-   Rays "detached" from the document are not emitted by default.
+   Rays "detached" from the document are not emitted.
    This means that our handlers are never called by pieces of UI currently not being on screen.
    This prevents the "component not mounted" type of errors.

-2. Event bubbling as a concept is hard to grasp, even by top programmers.
+2. Event bubbling as a concept is hard to grasp, even to top programmers.
    Rays and intersections with GUI layers are much easier to visualise and to code against.

+3. Moving a piece of UI from one place in the application to another shouldn't change anything from event processing point.
+   This means less friction when there are (late) design changes to your application.
+   With *classic* React, moving a single button from one place to another means rewriting the handler logic, as well as rewriting tests.

 ## Cons: ##